 The next thing to check is the condition of the coolant.
 The leading cause of radiator failure is corrosion due to lack of cooling system maintenance.
 The corrosion inhibitors in conventional antifreeze are gradually depleted over time, so the recommended coolant change interval has traditionally been every two years or 24,000 to 30,000 miles for preventive maintenance.

+Which type of antifreeze should you use in your cooling system?
 Unfortunately, identifying the type of coolant that is in the cooling system is not always easy.
 You can't go by color because it varies, Most conventional two-year antifreezes for north American domestic vehicles is dyed green.
 But Saturn and some European makers also use green dye for their extended life coolants.
-Dex-Cool extended life coolant, which is used in new GM vehicles, is dyed orange to distinguish it from ordinary antifreeze.
+DEX-COOL extended life coolant, which is used in 1996 and newer GM vehicles, is dyed orange to distinguish it from ordinary antifreeze.
 If intermixed with other types of antifreeze, the color may or may not change depending on the dosage.
 GM warns that intermixing extended life coolant with ordinary coolant reduces the coolant's life to that of the ordinary coolant.

 To add to the color confusion, some European and Korean coolants are dyed blue.
 Mercedes uses a yellow dye in its coolant.
 Toyota's new extended life coolant is dyed red.
 Intermix any of the above and its hard to tell what color the coolant may become.